Teen moods: what you need to know

 You might notice your child feeling more ups and downs than she used to, or her moods might be more extreme.
 This could be for many reasons – physical, emotional, social and psychological – and not for any one reason in particular.
 Often you can’t pin down the causes of adolescent ups and downs.

-You might also notice that your relationship with your child is changing, as well as how he shares her emotional world with you.
+You might also notice that your relationship with your child is changing, as well as how he shares his emotional world with you.
 Privacy might be very important to him.

-When your teenager wants more time on her own or more private headspace, it’s not necessarily that she’s being ‘moody’ – it’s actually a sign that your child is maturing and becoming more independent.
+When your teenage child wants more time on her own or more privacy, it’s not necessarily that she’s being ‘moody’ – it’s actually a sign that your child is maturing and becoming more independent.
 This can be a healthy part of adolescence, although your child still needs your supervision and support.

 Why the ups and downs?

 Another physical factor is your child’s need for sleep.
-It’s thought that teenagers need more sleep than they did when they were younger – about 9¼ hours each night, in fact.
-So the amount of sleep teenagers get is likely to affect their moods.
+It’s thought that teenagers need more sleep than they did when they were younger – about 8-10 hours each night, in fact.
+So the amount of sleep teenagers get is likely to affect their mood.

 Regular, nutritious meals and enough physical activity are good for your child’s physical health and can help your child feel good emotionally too.